-Grace swallowed, willing the image away and watched as the man's dark eyes scanned her colorless face, her dark homespun dress, the forgotten basket of berries.
-Suddenly the native took a step closer and bent down.
+Grace swallowed, willing the image away, and watched as the man's dark eyes scanned her colorless face, her dark homespun dress, the forgotten basket of berries.
+Suddenly the man took a step closer and bent down.
 Grace steeled herself for a killing blow, but instead of bringing a length of sharp metal to her rigid neck, his hand reached out empty, lightly lifting a strand of her yellow hair from her cheek.
 She held her breath as he gently rubbed it between two fingers.

 It seemed an eternity passed as the man stroked the tiny strands so unlike his own thick black mane.
 Grace soon felt her breathing return and, though shallow, she soon began to entertain the idea that perhaps the man meant her no immediate harm.

 Fervently praying she was not mistaking the intent of his tender attentions, Grace closed her eyes and mustered up the grain of quivering strength to which she clung.
 "Please…If you don't mind, sir.
 I…I wish to be left alone."
 She said directly but with a trembling voice she cursed even as it left her lips.
 The native seemed to not understand her words, yet he sensed her discomfort.
 Respectfully he let his hand drop back to his side.